cran/OpenImageR/README.md

----
-output: html_document
----

 ## OpenImageR
 <br>

 The OpenImageR package is an image processing library.
 It includes functions for image preprocessing, filtering and image recognition.
-More details on the functionality of OpenImageR can be found in the package Vignette.
+More details on the functionality of OpenImageR can be found in the [blog-post](http://mlampros.github.io/2016/07/08/OpenImageR/) and in the package Vignette.
 <br><br>

 To install the package from CRAN use,